jonluca/blog/_posts/2018-05-16-speeding-up-zsh.markdown

 <img src="/images/zsh_final.png">

 I ended with zsh taking about 0.42 seconds, or 420 milliseconds, to start up.
-I'm fairly satisfied with the result, but might try to get it down to about 250ms sometime in the future.
-It'll require a more deep dive into `Oh-My-Zsh` and `zsh` itself, though.
+If I disable OhMyZsh (which really just disables the theming and prompt), my time gets down to an average of 50ms.
+For now the extra 380 or so milliseconds are worth it, but I might be tempted to try another framework if I can't get it any faster.

 #### Resources